Network Plan Part 15 - NCore, Acid Deposition, Proposed Changes, New Sites

 8.2.1 Tonawanda Community Air Quality Study

-Although the original study funded by EPA concluded in 2008, NYSDEC has continued sampling at two of the four study sites with State monies.
+Although the original study funded by EPA concluded in 2008, NYSDEC has continued sampling at two of the four study sites with State funding.
 The Tonawanda II site at Brookside Terrace will remain in operation as part of the permanent network, while the Grand Island Blvd. industrial site will be maintained as a special purpose monitor, resources permitting.
-Figures 8.1 and 8.2 illustrate trend charts for benzene and formaldehyde demonstrating emission reductions.
+Figure 8.1 shows the trend chart for benzene demonstrating emission reductions.